 We first met the Bayati’s in The Swirl World on Facebook after Merieta was kind enough to share a gorgeous family photo.
 The Bayati’s are beyond beautiful, not only in appearance but especially because they represent a loving and cohesive family unit.

 Of course we were beyond excited at the prospect of obtaining the back story on a “Persian Swirl,” so we asked Merieta if her parents would agree to an interview.
-Thankfully, they said yes and Mr. and Mrs. Bayati were gracious enough to consent to answering our many questions.
+Thankfully, they said yes and Mr. and Mrs. Bayati were gracious enough to consent to answering our many questions about what Swirling, Persian Style – is like.

 (Make sure you read their complete profile – we have a surprise at the end!)